 Visiting the dentist is a necessary part of life, but for some, these visits have the potential to be anxiety-provoking and even traumatic.
-At Fraserview Dentist, we address these fears by offering our patients a comfortable setting, a calm and communicative dental team, and if needed dental sedation options.
-These dental sedation options are tailored to help patients relax and get comfortable during procedures, from mild teeth cleanings to root canals, extractions, and dental implants.
-Offering a variety of dental sedation options, allows us to give just the right amount of help that each patient requires and requests.
+At Fraserview Dentist, we address these fears by offering our patients a comfortable setting, a calm and communicative dental team, and if needed dental sedation.
+Dental sedation is available as an option to help patients relax and get comfortable during procedures, from mild teeth cleanings to root canals, extractions, and dental implants.
+Offering dental sedation allows us to give just the right amount of help that each patient requires and requests.

 About Dental Sedation

 Dental sedation comes in a variety of forms and sedation levels, allowing it to be tailored to the needs of the dental professionals, as well as the comfort level of the patient.
 From very mild sedation in which you’re relaxed but lucid, to moderate sedation which leaves you feeling half-asleep.
 Dental sedation offers a reprieve for patients who get anxiety before dental procedures.
 You’ll see this kind of dentistry advertised as “sleep dentistry”, and many dentist offices suggest it for nervous patients.

 - Getting procedures done under time constraints.

 - Treating anxiety that has prevented a dentist visit in the past.

 - Discomfort or inconvenience due to multiple visits.

 Some people are so terrified of the dentist, they allow tooth pain to endure and cavities to grow rather than visiting a dental professional.
 Dental sedation allows these people to receive the care they need without provoking anxiety or distress.
 Whether you have mild anxiety or total fear of the dentist, dental sedation can help, just contact us and we’ll walk through the process, and your fears with you.